Professor Geshe Ngawang Samten

 Office of the Vice Chancellor

-Central University of Tibetan Studies Sarnath,
+Central Institute of Higher Tibetan Studies Sarnath,

 Varanasi – 221 007 Uttar Pradesh, INDIA